 She is also an accomplished leadership consultant, executive coach, and keynote speaker with a strong business background and a creative approach.
 She has over 25 years of experience, including over 15 years direct consulting, coaching, and speaking with Fortune 500 clients in areas of leadership, communication styles, managing change, interpersonal and team dynamics, strategy, and execution.

 Lisa has taught as an adjunct professor at Columbia University and New York University’s Stern School of Business, and has been featured in several professional publications.

-This article / blog post is Copyright Cate Russell-Cole 2013.
+Copyright Lisa Kohn 2013.
 All rights are reserved Internationally.
-You may not reproduce it in any form, in part of whole, without Cate’s prior written permission.
-That includes usage in forms such as print, audio and digital imaging including pdf, jpg, png etc. A fee may be requested for re-using her work if it is for a commercial venture.
-Link sharing and Pinterest pins are most welcome as long as Cate is the attributed Author.
+You may not reproduce it in any form, in part of whole, without prior written permission.
+That includes usage in forms such as print, audio and digital imaging including pdf, jpg, png etc. A fee may be requested for re-using this work if it is for a commercial venture.
+Link sharing and Pinterest pins are most welcome as long as Lisa Kohn is the attributed Author.